-Veristat is committed to respecting the rights of the individuals on the confidentiality and protection of their Personal Data and processes personal data according to the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the UK GDPR, the UK Data Protection Act 2018 and other applicable laws governing the processing of personal data (the “Data Protection Laws”).
+Veristat (collectively referred to as “us” or “we” or “Veristat”) is committed to respecting the rights of the individuals on the confidentiality and protection of their Personal Data and processes personal data according to the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the UK GDPR, the UK Data Protection Act 2018, the Swiss Federal Act on Data Protection (“FADP”), and other applicable laws governing the processing of personal data (the “Data Protection Laws”).

 Data is transferred outside the UK on the basis of declaration of adequacy.